 KfW climate financing

-The United Nations Climate Change Conference (COP25) took place from 2 to 13 December 2019 in the Spanish capital Madrid.
+The United Nations Climate Change Conference (COP26) is taking place from 31 October to 12 November 2021 in Glasgow.

 Working together with partners from across the world, the objective was to harness the momentum of the 2015 Paris Agreement.
 Implementation of the agreement was to be given concrete form and driven forward at the 24rd world climate change conference to limit global warming well below two degrees Celsius.

 The Green Climate Fund (GCF) and KfW expanded their cooperation in 2017.
 KfW received a financial commitment of EUR 102.7 million from GCF in April 2017 for a The aim of the project is to help secure the long-term supply of drinking water to nearly half a million people in the region of Simiyu, which has been severely affected by climate change.

 An initial financing agreement between GCF and KfW was also signed at the UN Climate Change Conference in Bonn for a that has already been given the green light.
 GCF is participating in this project with a grant of USD 40 million.
 The project entitled “Climate Resilient Infrastructure Mainstreaming” will improve the protection of the population against storms and floods by means of infrastructure properly adapted to climate change.
 The signing of the financing agreement represents a milestone in the cooperation between GCF and KfW.
 Other projects with GCF are in the pipeline.

 GCF is a key financing instrument for implementing the Paris climate accord.
 KfW was one of the first institutions to receive accreditation from the GCF in 2015 and is able to propose suitable climate projects for financing.